Sanoj32/Major-Project/README.md

 * Fit a line using least square method.
 * Vectors, Partial derivative, gradient of a function and gradient descent.

+### Important diagrams
+* Scatter plot
+* Heatmap - To find multicollinearity
+* Box plot
+* Histograms
+* Violin plot

 ### Important Machine learning Comncepts
 *  One hot encoding
 *  Dummy variable trap

 ### Algorithms (listed possible best to worst)
+1. Ridge regression - Because the data seems to have multicollinearity
-1. Linear regression - Related = Wald's test
+2. Linear regression - Related = Wald's test
-2. Logistic regression ??
+3. Logistic regression ??
-3. Convolution neural networks
+4. Convolution neural networks
-4. Random forest
+5. Random forest
-5. ID3
+6. ID3

 Use waka as a testing tool and may use external librariess to check efficiency of the model.